 The following information is provided to assist Project Directors with meeting the contractual obligations of grants awarded by the Northeast Center.
-Sections are provided for Funding Acknowledgement Statement and Logo Requirements, Invoicing, Budget Revisions, Extension Requests, and Change of Project Director.
+Sections are provided for Funding Acknowledgement Statement and Logo Requirements, Invoicing, Budget Revisions, Extension Requests, Change of Project Director and ERME Retrospective Evaluation.
 Please contact the Northeast Center with any questions regarding this information.

 In addition to the statement above, both the USDA-NIFA logo and Northeast Extension Risk Management Education Center logo must be used on all printed materials, including those produced in electronic format.
 Please utilize whatever size best fits your printed/electronic material.

 An all-inclusive Funding Acknowledgement Image is available that includes the statement and both logos:

 Insert the image at full size on its own slide for PowerPoint presentations, or feel free to utilize in other documents.